 A Guide to Gifting Tea

-There are many factors that go into picking a bag of loose-leaf tea.
+There are many factors that go into picking a bag of loose-leaf tea for your favorite tea lover.
 Tea types, flavor profiles, health benefits, and brewing methods can all make an impact on the decision-making process.
 Throughout our years of selling tea, we have found that the average tea drinker cares most about the tea blends and flavor descriptions.
 Below is a list of questions to think about when picking your giftee's ideal cup of tea:

 What Type of Tea Do They Normally Enjoy?
 Flavor Preference?
 Caffeine Level?